adamwaite/Validator/README.md

 }
 ```

-> If your custom rule doesn’t already exist in the library and you think it might be useful for other people, then it’d be great if you added it in with a [pull request](https://github.com/adamwaite/AJWValidator/pulls).
+> If your custom rule doesn't already exist in the library and you think it might be useful for other people, then it'd be great if you added it in with a [pull request](https://github.com/adamwaite/AJWValidator/pulls).

 ## Multiple Validation Rules (`ValidationRuleSet`)